kolypto/learning-and-playground/nats/README.md

 the message is not received.
 This is the same level of guarantee that TCP/IP provides.
 For "at least once" and "exactly once", see JetStream: part of NATS that has durability.

-Here's now you init a client in Go:
+Here's how you init a client in Go:

 ```go
 // app/main.go